10 Best Winter Boots Reviewed

 The first step when cleaning any kind of boot is to wipe away any dirt or grime with a soft cloth.
 For leather boots, the next step is to use a special leather conditioner to maintain the material’s quality.
 Other forms of boots may need to be treated with a non-silicone based waterproofing material periodically.

-A: Leather boots are known to stretch and can be done so in a controlled manner as part of the process of breaking them on.
+Leather boots are known to stretch and you can do so in a controlled manner as part of the process of breaking them on.
 If you have a hard time initially putting on your leather boots they probably aren’t too small–it may just be that they need time to stretch.
 Boots made of rubber should not stretch; if they do, it will likely cause damage to them.

 During the offseason, winter boots should be stored in an environment that isn’t too warm, is dry, and isn’t directly exposed to the sun.
 This is the best way to ensure they keep and can be used next winter.
 Failing to keep them in cool and dark environments can result in degradation of the material, and keeping them in a wet or humid and hot place can cause mildew.

 In general, the most durable and long-lasting boots are made from some form of leather.
 The most common form is cowhide but a similar level of resilience can be found in boots made from buffalo leather as well.
 In order to ensure long-lasting durability, any leather-based footwear will need regular cleaning and conditioning.